 It starts with the business

 Domain Driven Design is not so much a technical approach, but rather process-oriented.
 It all starts with listening to, discussing and understanding the way the business works or wants to work.
-The business and software developers need to understand each other, just like the employees within the organisations.
+The business and software developers need to understand each other, just like the employees within the organizations.
 By discussing the issues the business is dealing with, you get an unambiguous mutual understanding step by step.

 It is important that all employees, stakeholders, developers, project managers and so on use the same words for the same things.
 Therefore, you develop a language together that everyone understands and that everyone uses for the same purposes.
 This is called ubiquitous language.
 This leads to a conceptual scheme, containing all words specific to a certain domain and the description of entities and their relationships and rules.
 It is intended that ubiquitous language is used for all forms of communication (user stories, meetings, emails, technical documentation, planning, etc.).